smartcontractkit/documentation/docs/Solana/DataFeeds/using-data-feeds-off-chain.md

 You can read Chainlink Data Feed data off-chain in your existing project by using the [Chainlink Solana NPM library](https://www.npmjs.com/package/@chainlink/solana-sdk).

+> 🚧 Reading feed data
+>
+> While you can directly query the data feed accounts, you should not rely on the memory layout always being the same as it currently is.
+Based on this, the reccomendation is to always use the consumer library.

 ### Install the required tools

 Before you begin, set up your environment.
 Any of these steps can be skipped if you have already done them as part of your project: